 |CLICK TO OPEN A READABLE LETTER.|

-Lydia Bixby's 1862 affidavit sent to Governor John Andrew of Massachusetts attempting to secure a discharge for her son Edward.
-Note; It appears that someone else, a left-handed person, penned Lydia Bixby's letter, which she then signed.
+Lydia Bixby's 1862 affidavit was sent to Governor John Andrew of Massachusetts, attempting to secure a discharge for her son Edward.

 The authorship of Lincoln's letter has been debated by scholars, some of whom believe it was written instead by John Hay, one of Lincoln's White House secretaries.
 Apparently, the original letter was destroyed by the newspaper editor after publication or by Mrs. Bixby, who may have been a Confederate sympathizer and disliked President Lincoln.
 Copies of an early forgery have been circulating for many years, causing some people to believe they possess the original letter.